Obstetrics and Gynecology Recertification

 Beginning in 2014, physicians who are currently certified in Obstetrics and Gynecology must meet the following Continuous Competency in Certification® (CCC) Requirements:

-- Included with the application, submit documentation (copies of an official printout or copies of certificates) of 50 hours of CME, with at least 25 of those hours being related to Obstetrics and Gynecology;
+- Included with the application, submit documentation (copies of an official printout or copies of certificates) of 50 hours of CME, with at least 25 of those hours being related to Obstetrics and Gynecology, per year;

-- Included in the CME, submit documentation of the completion of at least 100 questions of Obstetrics and Gynecology-related Self-Assessment**;
+- Included in the CME, submit documentation of the completion of at least 100 questions of Obstetrics and Gynecology-related Self-Assessment**, per year;

 - Hold active and unrestricted medical license(s) to practice in the U.S. and Canada and provide a copy with current expiration date;

 - Submit payment of annual CMF by January 1 of each year;

 - Sixteen of the 400 CME hours completed during each eight-year period must be obtained through AAPS-sponsored programs;

 - Complete 4 CME hours of AAPS-approved*** Medical Ethics every eight years.